 - Manage operations in accordance with the franchise system;

 - Not to sub-franchise unless otherwise permitted by the franchisor.

 Article 289 of the 2005 Commercial Law

-PLF is inclined to represent investors in contract negotiation and implementation of legal procedures, as well as providing advice on legal issues occurred at the beginning of the franchise business to legal compliance issues throughout the operation duration.
+PLF LAW FIRM is inclined to represent investors in contract negotiation and implementation of legal procedures, as well as providing advice on legal issues occurred at the beginning of the franchise business to legal compliance issues throughout the operation duration.